pleaobraga/ui-exercise/README.md

 This project is a TypeScript-based React application designed to implement various components and features using modern frontend technologies.

+This solution replicates a provided mockup using React, focusing on creating a responsive application with specific styles and behaviors.
+Each card includes randomized header images and controls for adjusting health, attack, and defense stats.
+The application allows adding new characters with randomized images and resetting all characters' health with global actions.
+The design is responsive, ensuring cards adapt to different screen sizes, and includes bonus features like character removal and hover effects for an enhanced user experience.

 ![Application running](./docs/application-running.gif)

 ## Key Technologies and Libraries Used